-Required for Agribusiness: Agriculture 101 or 103; 110, 301, 310; Agricultural Economics 201, 203, 305, 307, 310, 423, 461; Agronomy 201, 411; Animal Science 101; and 23 additional hours of approved application electives.
-A maximum of 6 hours of AGRI 244, 344, 411, 412, 413, or 495 may be applied toward the B.S.
+Required for Agribusiness: Agriculture 101 or 103; 110, 301, 310; Agricultural Business 201, 203, 305, 307, 310, 423, 461; Agronomy 201, 411; Animal Science 101; and 23 additional hours of approved application electives.
+A maximum of 6 hours of AGRI 411, 412, 413, or 495 may be applied toward the B.S.
 Degree.
 Total of 65 semester hours.

-Required for an Agriculture minor: 20 semester hours selected from Agriculture, Agricultural Economics, Agronomy, Animal Science, Equine Science or Horticulture courses.
+Required for a minor in Agriculture: 20 semester hours selected from courses in Agriculture, Agricultural Business, Agronomy, Animal Science, Equine Science or Horticulture.

 - 101. PLANT SCIENCE.
 4 cr.
 Principles of agronomic plant production, improvement, maintenance, harvest, storage, marketing and utilization.
 Three hours lecture and two hours laboratory. - 103.
 PLANT SCIENCE.
 4 cr.
 Principles of horticulture plant production, improvement, maintenance, harvest, storage, marketing and utilization.
 Three hours lecture and two hours laboratory. - 110.
 AGRICULTURAL CAREERS.
 1 cr.
-An introduction to academic and employment opportunities in agriculture careers. - AGRICULTURAL SAFETY.
+An introduction to academic and employment opportunities in agriculture careers. - 115.
+AGRICULTURAL SAFETY.
 1 cr.
 Recognition and applied solutions as related to farm machinery, livestock, chemicals, and other related agricultural hazards.
-Emphasis will be placed on both the ethics and liabilities associated with farm safety.
+Emphasis will be placed on both the ethics and liabilities associated with farm safety. - 301.

-- 244. AGRIBUSINESS PRACTICUM.
-3 cr.
-Design an agribusiness enterprise including a plan detailing practices, procedures, and budget, and completed in a professional manner under faculty supervision.
-May be used as elective credit only.
-Prerequisite: Approval of department head. - 301.
 AGRICULTURAL STATISTICS.
 3 cr.
 Planning, conducting, and interpreting agricultural experiments, to include central tendency measures and dispersion, hypothesis, hypothesis testing, and statistical inferences as applied to agricultural data.
-Prerequisite: MATH 110 or 111, 116. - 310.
-AGRICULTURAL LECTURES.
+Prerequisite: MATH 110 or 111, 116.

+- 310. AGRICULTURAL LECTURES.
 1 cr.
 Lectures to be presented by professional agriculturists.
-Students will present oral and written interpretations of current topics relating to agriculture. - 311.
-COMPUTER APPLICATIONS IN THE AGRICULTURAL SCIENCES.
-3 cr.
-Provide the student with a working knowledge of IBM compatible microcomputer systems and common software usages of agriculturalist.
-Topics covered: DOS, word processing, spreadsheet analysis, introduction to SAS, and management software.
-Prerequisite: CSCI 170. - 344.
-AGRIBUSINESS PRACTICUM.
-3 cr.
-Design, plan, and execute an approved agribusiness enterprise.
-May be used for elective credit only.
-May be repeated.
-Prerequisites: AGRI 244 and approval of department head. - 401.
+Students will present oral and written interpretations of current topics relating to agriculture. - 401.
 ANIMAL AND PLANT IMPROVEMENT.
 3 cr.
 Application of the scientific methods, principles, and techniques of mating and selection systems to improve economically important traits in animal and plant populations. - 405.
 IRRIGATION PRACTICUM.
 3 cr.
 Principles and techniques in irrigation system design. - 411-412-413.
 INTERNSHIP IN AGRICULTURE.
 3 cr. each.
 Supervised work experience with industry in the use of materials and equipment related to the student's major field of interest.
 Six (6) hours maximum towards B.S.
 Degree.
 Prerequisite: Approval of department head. - 429.
 INTEGRATED PEST MANAGEMENT.
 4 cr.
 Principles of insect pest management, identification, and control/management systems.
 Three hours lecture and two hours laboratory.
 Prerequisite: AGRI 101 or 103.
 (Formerly AGRI 425, 426). - 430.
 WEED SCIENCE AND ECOLOGY.
 4 cr.
 Principles of weed science, weed identification, spread, reproduction, and control/management systems.
 Three hours lecture and two hours laboratory.
 Prerequisite: AGRI 101 or 103.
 (Formerly AGRI 427, 428). - 495.
 AGRICULTURE RESEARCH.
 3 cr.
 Student participation in research projects in the areas of A. Agriculture; B. Agriculture Economics; C. Animal Science; D. Equine Science.
 Two to three hours per week per credit hour.
 Prerequisites: Junior or senior standing in agriculture and approval of department head.